-Special Management Lettings
+1.3 Special Management Lettings

-- 1.3 There may be exceptional circumstances where the only way an exceptionally urgent housing need can be resolved is through the use of management discretion.
-There is ability in very urgent cases for the Homesearch Operational Sub Group to exercise discretion.
+There may be exceptional circumstances where the only way anexceptionally urgent housing need can be resolved is through the use of management discretion.
+There is ability in very urgent cases for the Homesearch Partnership to exercise discretion.
 In the interests of fairness to all applicants these circumstances are kept to an absolute minimum.
-Such cases will usually involve the following circumstances (not an exhaustive list): - a) Residents of Monmouthshire who are community landlord contractholders whose homes are damaged by flood, fire or other disaster may be provided with another contract immediately if it is not possible to repair their existing accommodation. - b) Households who on Police advice must be moved as a matter of urgency, e.g. continued harassment, racial harassment, hate crimes, and domestic abuse. - c) An applicant has an exceptional need that is not covered by the allocation scheme.
+Such cases will usually involve the following circumstances (not an exhaustive list):

+- a) Residents of Monmouthshire who are community landlord contractholders whose homes are damaged by flood, fire or other disaster may be provided with another contract immediately if it is not possible to repairtheir existing accommodation. - b) Households who on Police advice must be moved as a matter of urgency, e.g. continued harassment, racial harassment, hate crimes, and domestic abuse. - c) An applicant has an exceptional need that is not covered by the allocation scheme.
 For example, where Child or Public Protection issues require urgent rehousing. - d) To support humanitarian protection/vulnerable persons and resettlement schemes.

-People Occupying Unsanitary or Unfit Housing
+1.4 People Occupying Unsanitary or Unfit Housing

-- 1.4 A private sector property either owned or rented where a statutory notice has been issued by the Environmental Health Department that an unfit property is to be demolished under the Housing Act 2004. - 1.5 A private sector contract-holder where the Council's Public Health Team have served a Prohibition of Use Notice on the property or part of the property and the contract-holder cannot continue to occupy. - 1.6 A property owned by either a community or Private landlord where the household is severely overcrowded and Part 10 of Housing Act 1985 relating to overcrowding is not complied with.
+- a) A private sector property either owned or rented where a statutory notice hasbeen issued by the Environmental Health Department that an unfit property is to be demolished under the Housing Act 2004. - b) A private sector contract-holder where the Council's Public Health Team have served a Prohibition of Use Notice on the property or part of the property and the contract-holder cannot continue to occupy. - c) A property owned by either a community or Private landlord where the household is severely overcrowded and Part 10 of Housing Act 1985 relatingto overcrowding is not complied with.

-Exceptional Medical Need
+1.5 Exceptional Medical Need

-1.6 Where an applicant or a member of their household is unable to continue to occupy their current accommodation due to extreme medical need.
+Where an applicant or a member of their household is unable to continue to occupy their current accommodation due to extreme medical need.
 Or the applicant is unable to leave hospital due to their current permanent housing being unsuitable to return to will be determined as exceptional medical need.
 This will be reviewed after 3 months if the applicant has not been offered accommodation.

-Exceptional Welfare Need
+1.6 Exceptional Welfare Need

-1.7 Where an applicant or a member of their household is unable to continue to occupy their current accommodation due to extreme welfare need.
+Where an applicant or a member of their household is unable to continue to occupy their current accommodation due to extreme welfare need.
 This will be reviewed after 3 months if the applicant has not been offered accommodation.

-Monmouthshire Community Landlord contract-holders Requiring Permanent Decanting
+1.7 Monmouthshire Community Landlord contract-holders Requiring Permanent Decanting

-1.8 Community Landlord contract-holders of the partnership, residing in Monmouthshire, who are required to move due to the Housing Association carrying out major works resulting in their property being demolished or disposed of.
+Community Landlord contract-holders of the partnership, residing in Monmouthshire, who are required to move due to the Housing Association carrying out major works resulting in their property being demolished or disposed of.